Is an accomplished jazz guitarist and a fan of Chet Baker; started a band with his friend Zach Shields called Dead Man's Bones.

-Is one of four actors born in 1980 or after to have been nominated for the Academy Award for Best Actor (he has been nominated in the category twice).
-The other three are Jesse Eisenberg (born in 1983), Eddie Redmayne (one win, one nomination) (born in 1982), and Andrew Garfield (born in 1983), and Daniel Kaluuya (born in 1989).
+Is the first person born in the 1980s to have been nominated for the Academy Award for Best Actor (he has been nominated in the category twice).
+The next four were Jesse Eisenberg (born in 1983), Eddie Redmayne (one win, one nomination) (born in 1982), Andrew Garfield (born in 1983), and Daniel Kaluuya (born in 1989).

 Can speak some basic, conversational Spanish.
 He began learning in 2011 after starting to date longtime friend and costar Eva Mendes.
 He said in 2012 he was attempting to read Zoe Valdes' Café Nostalgia in Spanish, and his two daughters with Mendes are being raised bilingual.

 In 1992 he was the only boy with a group of girl dancers in a tv talent show.

 Gained 60 lbs to play Jack Salmon in The Lovely Bones (2009) by eating melted ice cream.
 Ultimately he was fired due to creative differences which left him, in his words, "fat and unemployed".